 Weather Advisory - Gale Force Winds And Heavy Swell

-The Government, together with MeteoGib, have issued a weather advisory for gail force winds and heavy swell which is expected until tomorrow morning.
-This Advisory is likely to be extended on Friday.
+The Government, together with MeteoGib, have extended yesterday's weather advisory for gale force winds and heavy swell until 5pm this afternoon.

 Here’s the text of the advisory:

-Strong Easterly winds will strengthen further today, becoming locally very strong with mean speeds of 22 to 28 knots and gusts expected between 35 to 40 knots, although isolated gusts to Gale force are possible between 40-45 knots in exposed areas, particularly towards the South of the Rock, and in association with any showers which could bring a risk of thunder.
+Strong or very strong Easterly winds will continue through today, with mean speeds of 25 locally 30 knots and with gusts generally 35 to 40 knots, but with some gusts still expected to reach Gale force and 40 to 45 knots, particularly towards the South of the Rock, and around any showers.

-Seas will also build through today with the significant swell expected to increase to 4m+ from 6pm onwards this evening, especially along the East side of Gibraltar and through the Strait, bringing very rough seas, and which could increase to 4.5 to 5.0m at times.
+Seas will remain very rough with a significant swell of 4m+ along the East side of Gibraltar and through the Strait, and which could increase perhaps to 4.5 to 5.0m at times.

-Travel conditions could become difficult at times today with the strengthening Easterly winds.
-This Advisory is likely to be extended on Friday.
+Definitions of the trigger criteria for a Weather Advisory can be found below: Lower-Tier - Weather Advisory definition:-

+Gale - Sustained mean wind speed 34 to 40 KT and/or Gusts to 45 KT or more Heavy Rain > 25mm in a 6hr period and which could give a risk of Flash Flooding, but < 50mm.